wvirany/molcollisions/README.md

 **Code quality:**

-Code formatting and linting run automatically on commit via pre-commit hooks (`mypy` is manual):
+Code formatting and linting run automatically on commit via pre-commit hooks, type checking with `mypy` is manual:

 ```bash
 # Manual run on all files